rorieArmstrong/Profile-Website/README.md

 ### `npm run dev`

-Runs the app in the development mode along side email api to send and recieve messages N.B. you will have to create a config.js file e.g.
+Runs the app in the development mode along side email api to send and recieve messages N.B. you will have to create a .env file e.g.

-module.exports = {
-    USER: 'email address',
-    PASS: 'email password'
-}.\
+USER = email address\
+PASS = email password\
+\\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\